A Safety Supervisor is a mid-level employee operating in most organizations responsible for application of safety procedures on the ground.

 What Is the Average Safety Supervisor Salary?

-According to October 2016 statistics, the median salary for this type of role taking into account all industries was $58,417.
-The lowest 10% of earners reported a salary in the region of $39,837 and the highest earing 10% earned $83,781.
-The highest pay was for those with some 20 years of experience at which point the salary grading flat lines.
+According to the BLS, the median salary for safety supervisors was $76,340 as of May 2020.
+The top 10% in the profession earned more than $112,850 during this time.* The highest pay was for those with some 20 years of experience at which point the salary grading flat lines.
 Generally, most people have advanced into senior roles by this point, roles such as Safety Manager or Safety Director.

 Safety Supervision Jobs & Job Description